Frank Dukes

 In his early career, Feeney established himself as a producer by working with a number of members of Wu-Tang Clan and G-Unit as well as young Toronto talent like BadBadNotGood.
 He came to prominence in the 2010s as a composer and beatmaker whose work was utilized by prominent record producers to sample in their own productions; many of his samples have been used in songs for major artists including Drake (with Feeneys' major placement, "0 to 100"), Travis Scott, Taylor Swift, and Kanye West, with some drawing from the Kingsway Music Library, a popular sample library which he has run since 2011.
-Feeney has helped produce over thirty platinum singles since 2014.
-Among other awards and nominations, Feeneys' work has won four Grammy Awards from 32 nominations.
-He is considered one of Canada's top producers having been awarded Songwriter of the Year by SOCAN four times and has received similar honors from BMI, the Juno Awards, Variety, and Jaxsta.
+Dukes has been awarded Songwriter of the Year by SOCAN four times and has received similar honors from BMI, the Juno Awards, Variety, and Jaxsta.

 Early life

 Adam King Feeney was born on September 12, 1983, in Toronto, Ontario, Canada, and was raised in the city's northern suburb of Thornhill.
 His first exposure to creating music was piano lessons at age five; however, he quit lessons after three years due to losing interest in it.
 He later taught himself to play guitar, bass and drums.

 As a teenager, he spent a lot of time skateboarding and gained more interest in music, particularly New York hip-hop, becoming a DJ at 14 years old.
 In 1999, at age 16, Feeney began collecting records from the 1960s and 1970s in an effort to understand how they were made.
 This habit got him into record production and he bought an MPC the following year.
 He graduated from St. Robert Catholic High School in Thornhill in 2001.
 Feeney has stated that he had no intention to make music his profession.